Cherokee, Choctaw, Chickasaw, Creek, Seminole genealogy records – part 1

 - Indian Pioneers Oral History papers University of Oklahoma.
 113 volumes.

-- Dawes applications Ancestry / the same applications on FamilySearch, NOTE Ancestry is easier to use
+- Dawes applications Ancestry / the same applications on FamilySearch, NOTE Ancestry is easier to use and free for LDS members.
+FamilySearch relies on Fold3 for these records which requires a paid membership.

 - Alphabetized Digitized Index to Dawes Roll Numbers National Archives